Karve — a native Windows alternative to Postman

 If your daily loop is "open a request, send it, read what came back," a full platform is a lot of surface area to carry.
 Karve trims it down to a native Windows app that opens fast, signs you into nothing, and keeps every request as plain text next to your code.
 Change a base URL in one place and every request in the file follows.

 It also sidesteps two recurring Postman frustrations for solo and small-team users: the weight of an Electron app under large collections, and the steady pull toward accounts, cloud sync, and per-seat plans.
-The math is plain — Karve is $39.99 once, while a Solo plan is roughly $108 every year, every year.
-Karve is one purchase, one machine, your files.
+Karve uses a one-time purchase instead: one purchase, your local files, no recurring plan.

 FAQ